Albanian cuisine: Pastries and desserts

-Kanojët is a typical Sicilian pastry and very common among the Arbëreshë people, which brought that dish back into their homelands, Albania where it is popular.
+Kanojët is a typical Sicilian pastry and very common among the Arbëreshë people, who brought the recipe for the pastry back to their Albanian homeland, where it remains popular to this day..
 It is made of tube-shaped shells of fried pastry dough, filled with a sweet, creamy filling usually containing ricotta.
 The kanojët from Piana degli Albanesi, an Arbëreshë village, are often referred to as the best cannolo.

 Baklava is made frequently in Albania, especially around certain religious holidays of Muslims, Catholics and Orthodox.
 It is prepared on large trays and cut into a variety of shapes.
 Baklava is made either with hazelnuts or walnuts sweetened with syrup.

 Petulla is a traditional fried dough made from wheat or buckwheat flour, which is served with powdered sugar or feta cheese and raspberry jam.

 Pandispanjë is a traditional base for several Albanian desserts and cakes based on flour, sugar, butter and eggs.
 A variety of fillings are used, such as jelly, chocolate, fruit and pastry cream.